Ms-Shahid/Product-microservice/Readme.md

       return productResponseEntity;
     }
     ```
-  - Therefore, the custom Exception handler is as below
+  - Therefore, the response of custom Exception handler is as below
   - ```json
     {
       "errorCode": 100,